 As your child isn’t seeing their friends you may want to organise virtual break times where they check in remotely with their mates.
-That might be a mid-morning google hangout, or time when your teen has their phone to connect with their socials.
+That might be a mid-morning google hangout, Zoom call or Houseparty; or time when your teen has their phone to connect with their socials.
 Or encourage older children and teens to catch up with friends during online gaming – once their school work is done (remember to keep a check on online safety during this time).
 They might even want to go back to old fashioned letter writing.